 * Generate a steady stream of first-rate story ideas.

-Oklahoma Watch is nonpartisan and covers topics such as education, state government, criminal justice, social-welfare issues and public health.
+Oklahoma Watch is nonpartisan and covers areas such as education, state government, criminal justice, social-welfare issues and public health.
 We distribute our content for free to about 100 news outlets around Oklahoma for republication and have garnered national attention.

 Salary and benefits are competitive.